Climate change in Texas: Extreme weather

 Overall, the amount of precipitation on extremely wet or snowy days is likely to decrease in winter and increase in summer.
 Storms with heavy rain are expected to become more extreme, causing flooding.
 The frequency of extremely hot days in summer is also expected to increase because of the general warming trend.
 Many arid areas in Texas will likely enter desertification or lose its productivity for activities like livestock.
 A warmer atmosphere can hold more moisture, making more extreme flooding possible; according to Climate Central, San Antonio rainfall intensity has increased by 6% since 1970 while Austin's has risen by 19%.

 In 2020, high temperatures and lack of rainfall led to a drought with D3 (extreme) and D4 (exceptional) categories in Texas as well as many other Western and Central states.
-The Western/Central Drought and Heatwave (event name) lasted through the months of June to December and resulted in 45 deaths as well as an estimated cost of 4.5 billion dollars.
+The National Integrated Drought Information System explained how greenhouse gas emissions are a main cause for high temperatures of which they further explain that droughts can happen just with rising temperatures.

-In February 2021, Texas experienced terrible snowstorms and wide-range unexpected power outages that was uncommon in history, which might have been caused by climate change based on related researches.
+Texas had inconsistent winter storms with year gaps between them.
+According to Progress in Energy, in February 2021, Texas experienced terrible snowstorms and wide-range unexpected power outages that was uncommon in history, which might have been caused by climate change based on related researches.

 According to the Fifth National Climate Assessment published in 2023, coastal states including California, Florida, Louisiana, and Texas are experiencing "more significant storms and extreme swings in precipitation".